Student Services

 Weight Room

-The weight room is equipped with free weights, Russian kettle bells, strength building machines, and cardiovascular training equipment.
+The weight room is equipped with free weights, racks, rigs, Russian kettle bells, strength building machines, and cardiovascular training equipment.
 Fitness equipment allows students to develop a comprehensive training routine to work all parts of the body.
 SAC staff provide training on use of equipment and fitness programming.

 Gymnasium